NormalView: tree species classification from backpack and aerial lidar data using geometric projections: Introduction

 Tree species classification is a key tool in understanding forest and urban ecosystems.
 Understanding the composition of species helps monitor biodiversity, manage forest risks, and to understand the ecological richness of forest environments~\citep{chirici,Gamfeldt2013,HUUSKONEN}.
 Accurate species classification also has economical impact~\citep{Haara}.
 In boreal forests, it is found that aspen (\textit{Populus tremula}) holds an important role as a keystone species~\citep{KIVINEN, KOUKI}, serving as a biodiversity hotspot hosting hundreds of species, including woodpeckers and flying squirrels~\citep{Angelstam, Tikkanen, Remm}.
 In recent years, automated forest inventory has started to replace more traditional methods in forest inventory.
 Recently, we have seen deep learning-based methods for semantic segmentation of forests (see e.g. \cite{WIELGOSZ2024114367, HENRICH2024102888, RUOPPA2025, xiang2025}).
 In combination, these segmentation methods and species classification methods can provide us with forest information almost completely automated.

 Mobile laser scanning (MLS) and airborne laser scanning (ALS) have proven to be invaluable tools in forestry.
-The applications of MLS include estimation of stem curves~\citep{HyyppaE2020}, extracting branch information~\citep{WINBERG2023100040}, and collecting forest inventories~\citep{Liang2014}.
-ALS data has been used for individual tree detection and their characteristics' assessment~\citep{hyyppa1999detecting}, height growth~\citep{hyyppa2003growth}, change detection~\citep{yu2004automatic}, biomass estimations~\citep{Dalponte2018} and semantic segmentation of forests~\citep{RUOPPA2025}.
+The applications of MLS include estimation of stem curves~\citep{bauwens2016TLS_HH_comp, HyyppaE2020, gollob2020no_gnss}, extracting branch information~\citep{WINBERG2023100040}, and collecting forest inventories~\citep{Liang2014, MOKROS2021}.
+ALS data has been used for individual tree detection and their characteristics' assessment~\citep{hyyppa1999detecting, Windrim2020_detection}, change detection~\citep{hyyppa2003growth, yu2004automatic, ma2018quantifying, arumae2020thinning, kozniewski2022tracking}, biomass estimations~\citep{Dalponte2018, zhao2018utility} and semantic segmentation of forests~\citep{XIANG2024114078, RUOPPA2025}.
 Both data types have been used for the classification of tree species~\citep{Puliti,taher2025}.
-MLS data is becoming more available with the development of new data collection methods and has significant potential in high-detail analysis of forests.
+Accurate tree species classification from dense point clouds --- such as MLS or close-range ALS data --- enables collection of reference data efficiently for a large-area forest inventories.
+The combination of highly accurate stem curves, efficient collection, and tree species classification is required, as the stem curve and taper models are highly dependent on the species \citep{salekin_global_2021, mctague_evolution_2021} and are changing over time due to, e.g.\@ climate change \citep{SCHNEIDER2018}, and the tree stems are not visible from ALS used for large-area laser scanning, and therefore estimating the stem attribute from other attributes (mostly canopy) is required.

 To classify trees from point cloud data, various methods have been presented previously.
 The methods utilising artificial intelligence can be roughly divided into three categories: machine learning based-methods, projection-based deep learning methods, and point-based 3D deep learning methods.
 Machine learning (ML) methods derive handcrafted features from tree point clouds, such as tree height, crown area, height percentiles and intensity and reflectance statistics.
 For an extensive review of various features used in tree species classification, see~\citet{mlfeatures}.
 Common ML classifiers include random forests~\citep{randomforest}, support vector machines~\citep{cortes1995support}, and linear discriminant analysis~\citep{lda}.
 These algorithms have been successfully applied in several tree species classification studies, for example by~\citet{HAKULA2023100039,DALPONTE,Orka,TOCKNER,YU2017} for random forests, by~\citet{DALPONTE,Orka} for support vector machines, and by~\citet{Orka,Hardenbol} for linear discriminant analysis.